Things to do and places to visit in Hampi with kids…

 The digital clock ticked over to 22:06 and we were still at Hospet Station, peering hopefully down the tracks as we waited for the overnight sleeper train back to Bangalore.
 We were sat on our backpacks with the tired but happy boys curled up on our laps watching Paw Patrol on their tablet.
 A train pulled in, briefly raising our hopes until we realised it was the one going to Hyderabad.
 I watched as two young Western girls stepped off the carriage and into the swarm of eager auto-drivers, touts and hotel owners.
 I was jealous.
 They were about to experience Hampi for the first time.
+The place that has become our favourite in all of India.

 The moment you turn off the main road from Hospet, Hampi gradually starts to work its way under your skin.
 Large sandstone boulders balance precariously across the undulating landscape, which itself is dotted with magnificent ancient temples and ruins patrolled by tribes of macaque monkeys.
 A calm spirituality ebbs across this chilled traveller town where the magnificent Virupaksha Temple plays centre stage.